lrq3000/copy-as-markdown/privacy-policy.md

 # Updates to Privacy Policy

-We may update this Privacy Policy to reflect changes to our information practices.
+We will not update this Privacy Policy, our information practices will not change.
-If we make any material changes that have a substantive and adverse impact on your privacy, we will provide notice on this website and notify you by email (sent to the e-mail address specified in your account) for your approval prior to the change becoming effective.
-We encourage you to periodically review this page for the latest information on our privacy practices.

 If you have any other questions about this policy please send email to `lrq3000dev@gmail.com`